onuroner/onuroner/README.md

 # 💫 About Me:
 Hi, I'm Onur.
-After working for 1 year as R&D engineer, I dedicated myself to Fullstack Web Development and I am currently working on this field.
-I like to talk to other people about what I've learned.<br><br>🎓 I graduated from Çanakkale Onsekiz Mart University Computer Engineering Department<br>📚 I'm currently working on .NET Core and Angular.<br>
+After working for 1 year as R&D engineer, I dedicated myself to Backend Development and I am currently working on this field.
+I like to talk to other people about what I've learned.<br><br>🎓 I graduated from Çanakkale Onsekiz Mart University Computer Engineering Department<br>📚 I'm currently working on .NET Core.<br>

 ## 🌐 Socials: